mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_register_web.md

 {{< alert title="Note" color="primary" >}}Do not use spaces or the URL encoded `%20` in the base path URL.{{< /alert >}}

+### Import Swagger definitions

-{{< alert title="Note" color="primary" >}}SmartBear Swagger parser third-party libraries are used to import OAS definitions.
+SmartBear Swagger parser third-party libraries are used to import OAS definitions.
 Certificate checking is used in the parser when resolving remote references (import from URL), therefore the following flags may need to be added to `jvm.xml` file to resolve external references:

    ```
    <VMArg name="-Dio.swagger.parser.util.RemoteUrl.trustAll=true"/>
    <VMArg name="-Dio.swagger.v3.parser.util.RemoteUrl.trustAll=true"/>
    ```

-For more information, see [SSL Certificate error while trying to import swagger definition](https://community.smartbear.com/t5/ReadyAPI-Questions/SSL-Certificate-error-while-trying-to-import-swagger-definition/td-p/205283) and [Dealing with self-signed SSL certificates](https://github.com/swagger-api/swagger-parser#dealing-with-self-signed-ssl-certificates).{{< /alert >}}
+For more information, see [SSL Certificate error while trying to import swagger definition](https://community.smartbear.com/t5/ReadyAPI-Questions/SSL-Certificate-error-while-trying-to-import-swagger-definition/td-p/205283) and [Dealing with self-signed SSL certificates](https://github.com/swagger-api/swagger-parser#dealing-with-self-signed-ssl-certificates).

 ## Import an existing web service back-end API